How To Start a Smart Home

 On top of that, all of your smart products can be connected to and controlled by your smart speaker and voice assistant.
 For example, you can use voice commands to turn up the heat in your living room by connecting a smart thermostat to your smart speaker.
 Or you could ask your smart assistant to turn off your lights by connecting smart lights.

 Converting standard light bulbs and switches to smart lighting systems is another simple step towards creating a smart home.
-Smart bulbs such as the Philips Hue allow you to control individual light bulbs or groups of lights from your smartphone via a smartphone app.
-Some brands even allow users to create “scenes” that have custom colours and levels of brightness to create personalized aesthetics and that perfect mood.
+Smart bulbs, such as the Philips Hue, allow you to control individual light bulbs or groups of lights from your smartphone via a smartphone app.
+Some brands even allow users to create “scenes” that have custom colours and levels of brightness to create personalized aesthetics and a perfect mood.

-Upgrading to smart thermostats not only delivers comfort to your home but also saves on your energy bills.
+Upgrading to smart thermostats not only delivers comfort to your home but also helps you save on energy bills.
 Smart thermostats allow you to set a heating schedule that’s coordinated with your personal heating needs.
 For example, you can schedule your home to be perfectly warm when you wake up in the morning and get home in the evening.
 But, you can conserve energy while you’re asleep or at the office by scheduling a lower temperature.
-If there are changes to your daily schedule, no worries – you can change your regular schedule or make quick temperature adjustments any time from your smartphone.
+If there are changes to your daily schedule, no worries.
+You can change your regular schedule or make quick temperature adjustments any time from your smartphone.

 Geofencing is another great feature found in some smart thermostats and is ideal for someone with an unpredictable schedule.
-Geofencing features make temperature adjustments as needed by detecting when you come and go from your home.
-This eliminates energy wastage and the need to anticipate your unpredictable schedule.
-Simply let your thermostat do all the work for you.
+Geofencing features make temperature adjustments by detecting when you come and go from your home.
+This eliminates energy wastage and the need to anticipate your unpredictable schedule; simply let your thermostat do all the work for you.